JackDougherty/west-hartford-crashes/README.md

-# Hartford Crashes
+# West Hartford Crashes

-Interactive heatmap of car crashes in Hartford between 2015 and 2020 which displays pre-processed data from [UConn Crash Data Repository](https://www.ctcrash.uconn.edu/).
+View [interactive heatmap of car crashes in West Hartford CT](https://jackdougherty.github.io/west-hartford-crashes/index.html) from 2015 thru 2021, which displays pre-processed data from [UConn Crash Data Repository](https://www.ctcrash.uconn.edu/).

+## Credits
-It can be adapted for other towns in Connecticut, or other states that have similar data.
+Adapted by [Jack Dougherty](https://jackbikes.org) from the [original Hartford Crash Data heatmap](https://github.com/Picturedigits/hartford-crashes) created by Ilya Ilyankou at [Picturedigits](https://www.picturedigits.com) for Transport Hartford.
+This open-source Jupyter Notebook data processor and Leaflet map code can be adapted for other towns in Connecticut, or other states that have similar data.

 ![Heatmap gif](./img/demo.gif)